-Audible: Kids everywhere can instantly stream an incredible collection of stories, including titles across six different languages.
+Audible: Kids everywhere can instantly stream an incredible collection of stories, including titles across twelve different languages.

 NYC DOE – Devices for Remote Learning & Tech Support: Do you need a device, need technical support or to fix a broken device, or are dealing with a lost or stolen device?
 Call DOE’s IT Help Desk at 718-935-5100 and press 5 to get assistance.